AxisCommunications/acap-integration-examples-gcp/images-to-google-cloud-storage/README.md

   storage.googleapis.com
 ```

-In order to programmatically create API-keys via the gcloud command line tool we must install the alpha component using the following command.
+In order to programmatically create API-keys via the gcloud command-line tool we must install the alpha component using the following command.

 ```sh
 gcloud components install alpha